HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/operations/monitoring/monitor_helm_deployment_metrics.md

 |HAProxy|8404|/metrics|

 !!!important
     HCL Digital Experience 9.5 does not include a deployment of [Prometheus](https://prometheus.io/) or [Grafana](https://grafana.com/).
-When metrics are enabled in the [DX 9.5 Helm chart](../../deployment/preparation/overview.md), the application exposes Prometheus-compatible metrics.
+But, the metrics that are enabled by default in the [DX 9.5 Helm chart](../../deployment/preparation/overview.md) exposes Prometheus-compatible metrics.
 Those metrics can be consumed by any common Prometheus installation.
-Effective with Container Update CF203, metrics are __enabled by default__.

 HCL DX 9.5 metrics are compatible with the following deployment and discovery types of Prometheus in [Kubernetes](https://kubernetes.io/) environments: